XPR2014/heavy-throw-template-1.21.11/README.md

 ## 📄 License

-This project is licensed under the **CC0-1.0** License.
+This project is licensed under the **MIT* License.

-> Anyone can freely use, modify, distribute, and commercialize without attribution.

 ---